Ideal transition systems: Matrix Schubert varieties

 \begin{definition} For each $m\times n$ matrix $w$ over $\KK$, the corresponding \defn{matrix Schubert cell} and \defn{matrix Schubert variety} are the respective subsets of $\Mat_{m\times n}$ defined by the rank conditions \be \ee where $M_{[i][j]}$ stands for the upper left $i\times j$ submatrix of $M$. \end{definition}

-To study matrix Schubert varieties, one is naturally lead to investigate the vanishing ideals $I(\MX_w)$.
+To study matrix Schubert varieties, one is naturally led to investigate the vanishing ideals $I(\MX_w)$.
 From this perspective, it is of interest to compute the initial ideal of $I(\MX_w)$ and then to construct a corresponding Gr\"obner basis.
-We explain in this section how transition systems provide a streamlined way of doing such calculations.
+We explain below how to do such calculations using transition systems.
 This will recover several results from \cite{KnutsonMiller}.